Table of contents

-This article was contributed by our friends at Inc.
+This article was contributed by Brent Johnson at Inc.

 With more awareness and participation, the empowerment zone tax credit could not only lead to more diversity in the workforce, but may also help certain areas get out of poverty and stimulate profitability for businesses in these areas.

 As businesses continue to dig themselves out of the financial impact of the ongoing pandemic and look for ways to recover, taking advantage of tax incentives is a great way to get back on track.

 One incentive, in particular, is through empowerment zones (EZs), which are designated urban and rural areas of economic distress and unemployment that offer attractive tax incentives for businesses that are located within the zones.
 Empowerment zones are assigned as either rural or urban, with rural programs administered by the U.S. Department of Agriculture (USDA) and urban programs by the U.S. Department of Housing and Urban Development (HUD).
 EZs were created by the Empowerment Zones and Enterprise Communities Act of 1993.

 Aside from the potential monetary benefits, hiring from within EZs can potentially stimulate economic growth in areas where it is desperately needed.
 To better understand the tax credits that qualify and how businesses can participate, here is a breakdown:

 Who is eligible?

 Any business located in an empowerment zone that also hires employees living within the empowerment zone is eligible for the empowerment zone tax credit and can claim 20% of what is paid to those employees — this is capped at $3,000 per year, per employee.
 There is no limit on the number of qualified zone employees and they may be employed on a full-time or part-time basis.